The Bittersweet Truth - How Processed Foods & Sugar Creates the Top 10 Chronic Diseases We Die Of

 Nature itself, and evolution has designed us to seek out sweet foods, with sweet-tasting fruits being generally safe to consume, while toxic foods by contrast, tend to taste very bitter.
 Spoiled or rotten foods taste sour.
 So by associating these tastes with certain foods, we’ve learned what food to seek out and what ones to avoid.

+Through this process, the sugar (sucrose) you consume is converted into glucose.
 We crave sugar because glucose is the primary source of energy for every cell in the human body.
-This is why we have such a biological drive to seek out foods, or worse, processed food-like products loaded with excessive sugar.
+This is why we have such a biological drive to seek out foods, or worse, ultra-processed, food-like products loaded with excessive sugar.
 It’s a quick, albeit a very short term source of energy.

 No other organ in the body consumes more energy than the brain which is why there’s such a strong innate association with sugar as a convenient source of energy.
 While the brain, craves sugar, the body by contrast, beyond a threshold well beneath what the average person consumes every day, rejects it, because it cannot process these sugars in such high quantities, absent of fiber.
 Their constant consumption leads first to repeated insulin spike, eventually to insulin resistance, and ultimately to a domino effect that almost always leads to chronic disease.
 It’s not snobbish to avoid processed foods, confectionary treats, and candy.
 If you really knew what they are doing to your health, the choice becomes easy.